Laughing Matters

-In the face of political upheaval and economic uncertainty, WIT believes that finding joy is an essential act of resistance.
-Our community is feeling the pressure, and we are committed to fortifying your spirit.
-Our Laughing Matters is a declaration of solidarity with DC residents, using the transformative power of improvisation to inspire connection, build resilience, and fuel the movement for a stronger city.
+In the face of political upheaval and economic uncertainty, WIT believes that prioritizing joy is an essential act of self-care and resistance.
+Our community is feeling the pressure and we are committed to fortifying people’s spirits.
+Laughing Matters is a declaration of solidarity with the residents of the DMV.
+We’re using the transformative power of improvisation to forge connections, build resilience, and fuel the movement for a stronger city.

-We’re bringing our mission off the stage and into the heart of the community’s needs.
-The Laughing Matters campaign unites all our activities designed to support you right now, proving that Community Over Chaos is powered by play.
+That’s why we’re bringing our mission off the stage and into the heart of the community.
+The Laughing Matters campaign unites these activities, which are designed to support past and current federal workers, as well as people impacted by the government shutdown.
+Because we believe that Community Over Chaos is powered by play.

 Our evolving campaign includes:

 • Improv for All Workshops: Monthly free introductory workshops intended specifically for current and former federal employees.
-These workshops are made possible through the support of our host venue The Potters House.
+These workshops are made possible through the support of our host venue The Potter’s House in Adams Morgan.

-• Targeted Performances: Our performances regularly highlight the value federal employees give to the country, including our science-based ensemble The Hypotheses.
-Our performances spotlight people doing good in DC (and the world) including 826 DC Executive Director Robyn Lingo, former USAID and current democracy advocate Franc O’Malley, and Reporters Without Borders Executive Director Clayton Weimers.
-WIT has offered deeply discounted tickets to our weekend performances for furloughed federal employees (in addition to our ongoing commitment to provide low-cost tickets to every show).
+• Targeted Performances: Our performances regularly highlight the value and importance of what federal employees bring to the community and the role they play in service of the country and the greater good.
+For example, our science-focused ensemble The Hypothesis includes federal workers on its cast and they often interview individuals involved in work and research that relies on government funding.
+We also regularly spotlight people, who are doing good in DC (and the world) such as 826 DC Executive Director Robyn Lingo, former USAID employee and current democracy advocate Franc O’Malley, and Reporters Without Borders Executive Director Clayton Weimers.
+WIT is also offering deeply discounted tickets to our fall performances for anyone impacted by the shutdown (in addition to our ongoing commitment to provide low-cost tickets to every show).

 • Free classes: On an ad hoc basis, WIT has offered free classes to federal employees who have lost their jobs.
 To date, seven students have received this scholarship for a Level 1 class.
-These classes are announced via social media (follow us on Instagram to be the first to know about any of these future opportunities).
+These opportunities are announced via social media so follow us on Instagram to be the first to know about future class openings.

-• Skills-building Workshops: Via a series of free virtual workshops, our organizational training arm WIT@Work has helped former federal employees experience joy while learning real-world skills like interviewing and persuasion.
+• Skills-building Workshops: Via a series of free virtual workshops, our organizational training arm WIT@Work has helped former federal employees experience joy while learning real-world skills like how to effectively communicate and project confidence when interviewing or negotiating.

 You deserve a break, a laugh, and the strength to keep fighting the good fight.
-Join the Laughing Matters movement—a growing network of resilient DC residents who are choosing joy, connection, and play, no matter what.
+Join the Laughing Matters movement — a growing network of resilient DC area residents who are choosing joy, connection, and play, no matter what.

-Pictured: An improv workshop for federal employees held in July 2025.
+Pictured: An improv workshop for past and present federal employees held in July 2025.
 The workshop and instructor Richie Khanh (front row, far right) were profiled in an article for The New Yorker.

 Improv for All

 Sign up for an Improv for All workshop by looking at our calendar.
-Our workshops for federal employees fully enroll quickly (registration opens a month before each workshop), but we offer regular workshops all over DC every month.
+Our targetted workshops for federal employees fill up quickly (registration opens a month before each workshop), but we also offer regular, free workshops all over DC every month.

 WIT to continue offering joy and community for federal workers throughout 2025